htcondor/htcondor/docs/admin-manual/security.rst

 If another type of encryption was used (i.e. ``BLOWFISH`` or ``3DES``), then a signed MD5 check sum is the only available method for integrity checking.
 Its use is implied whenever integrity checks occur.

+As of version 9.0.2 HTCondor can be configured to be FIPS compliant.
+This disallows MD5 as an integrity method.
+We suggest you use AES encryption as the AES-GCM mode we have implemented also provides integrity checks.
+Please see the :ref:`admin-manual/security:FIPS` section below.

 Authorization
 -------------